skybrian/serialviz/README.md

-# usbdash
+# serialviz
-Log data from a USB serial device
+Plots data from a serial device